-Volunteer firefighters or ambulance drivers and attendants employed by a municipality or other form of local government are given coverage by the definition of "worker" in section 1.
+Volunteer firefighters are given coverage by the definition of "worker" in section 1.
 This includes an individual at the scene of a fire who is requested by the Fire Chief or authorized delegate to assist and whose name is recorded.
 Only those individuals under the direction and control of the Fire Chief or authorized delegate are covered.